Getting Started with Speedify on the Raspberry Pi

 No AES Hardware Acceleration: This is really the only thing we really don't like about the Raspberry Pi: it lacks the optional ARM AES encryption instructions.
 This means that Speedify uses ChaCha encryption in software instead of AES.
 While it's fully secure, it does limit the speeds when encryption is on to a few hundred megabits per second.

-Speedify UI Automatic Start: If you want Speedify UI to automatically show when you boot your device, copy
+Speedify UI Automatic Start: If you want Speedify UI to automatically start when you boot your device, copy

 Automatic Start: This is mentioned in the Install Instructions, but it's worth pointing out again.
 By default, the Speedify background service will run after installation and when the device boots, but Speedify will not automatically connect to the VPN by default.